Irteza7/Data_eng_project/README.md

 4. Create a `.env` file in the project directory and fill it with your own values.
 You can use `.env.example` as a template.

-5. Create a `config.ini` file in the `utils` directory and fill it with your own values.
-You can use `config.ini.example` as a template.

-6. Run the following command to start the services:
+5. Run the following command to start the services:

     ```bash
     docker-compose up -d --build